ufidon/df/labs/lab01/README.md

 ## lab01: Build environments for computer forensics
 * Create virtual machines
 * Setup Forensics Tools
+* *Rule of thumb to choose software: always choose the lastest and STABLE version*

-## Install Ubuntu 18.04 Mate
+## Install Ubuntu  Mate LTS
-Follow the steps below to setup Ubuntu 18.04 Mate in a VirtualBox VM:
+Follow the steps below to setup Ubuntu  Mate in a VirtualBox VM:

 1. Download [Ubuntu MATE LTS](https://ubuntu-mate.org/) from its official website --- [https://ubuntu-mate.org](https://ubuntu-mate.org).
 Choose the  64-bit PC version ubuntu-mate LTS.
 2. Create a VM with *6GB memory/200GB disk* in VirtualBox and install the downloaded Ubuntu